Exercising with Varicocele(s)

 Well, you're definitely not alone.
 Many guys with varicocele experience testicular pain during exercise.
 The question is: What can you do about it?

-STUD men's fertility friendly underwear was designed by fertility expert Dr. Spence Pentland to optimize a couple's chances of conception.
+STUD is men's fertility friendly underwear.
+It was designed by fertility experts Dr. Spence Pentland and Daniel Johnson to optimize a couple's chances of conception.
 Ideal for the couple that is ready to start their family, or struggling to do so.
+Stud also provides the cooling and support needed for varicocele healing.

 ⓘ Important: For best treatment results, we highly advise that you add Stud Briefs to the Complete Treatment Package.